yenniejun/oldpersonalsite/README.txt

 All three of these html files are paired with a css stylesheet.
 In the stylesheets I color the fonts, center the texts and blocks and images, and design my webpage in a sort-of aesthetically pleasing way. (not that aesthetically pleasing but I'm working on it)

 I correctly implemented the above.
-Some of the formatting is not as precise as I would like (such as the block formatting).
+Some of the formatting is not as precise as I would like (such as the block formatting or image resizing).
 However, I managed to make a simplistic personal website.

 I did not collaborate with anyone.
 I spent 15-20 hours on this assignment (I spent more time than I would like to admit looking up fonts and colors)